-Trentham Military Camp Key Register Key Time Unit Rank Name ID Card No Signature Date In Time Return By Out /Title In Seddon Time of the key uplift.
+Trentham Military Camp Key Register Key Time Out Unit Rank /Title Name ID Card No Signature Date In Time In Return By Seddon Time of the key uplift.
 NRA or WRA Mr Surname Photo ID No or Membership Card No. Signature of the person uplifting the key.
 Date of the key return.
 Time of the key return.
 Initials and surname of the person returning the key.

-- 23. Range In Use Board.
+30. Range In Use Board.
 When the range keys have been issued, the Range Officer is required to enter his or her name in the "Seddon / Dems" section of the Range In Use Board (white board) located on the northern wall of the Duty Complex.
 The Range Officer's mobile phone number may also be entered, however it is not mandatory.
+This board provides quick reference to the Security and Orderly Staff as to who is on what range and when.

+31. Range Indication Board.
+An indicator board is located outside the main gate of Trentham Military Camp.
+The board is available for use by authorised range users to indicate range usage.
+The indicator board is not an element of the range safety plan.
+(Note: Access to all ranges is prohibited to unauthorised members of the public at all times).
+The indicator board, if used, should be operated as follows:

-This board provides quick reference to the Security and Orderly Staff as to who is on what range and when. - 24.
-Range Indication Board.
-As requested by licensed civilian range users, the Range Indication Board, located on southern grassed area of the Camp Duty Complex, is a simple means of communicating to various club members and other range users if a particular range is in use or not. - a.
-When uplifting the range key activate the "Seddon Range" slide to "in use". - b.
-When returning the range key deactivate the "Seddon Range" slide to "not in use". - 25.
-Safety Net Radio.
+- a.
+When uplifting the range key move the "Seddon Range" slide to "in use". - b.
+When returning the range key move the "Seddon Range" slide to "not in use".

+32. Safety Net Radio.
 Handheld safety net radios are issued to all users when uplifting range keys when conducting activities within the Trentham Defence Area.
 The Camp Duty Complex personnel are to establish that the radio is functioning prior to issue.
 The use of the radio is to provide quick communications between the user and the Camp Duty Complex for: